sds-dubois/snake.ai/README.md

 # snake.ai - Multiplayer Snake AI

+Read the [blog post](http://bit.do/blog_SnakeAI) to get an overview of this project, as well as some details on the reinforcement learning method implemented (Q-learning with function approximation by neural networks).

 ## Running simulations
 You can configure simulations by filling the file `config.py` and then running 1000 simulations through the command:
 ```